serinko/python_crash_course_book/part_2_projects/data_visualisation/README.md

 - plt.savefig('file_name.png',bbox_inches='tight')
   - save plot into the given file_name
   - bbox_inches='tight' - trims white space; this argument can be omitted.

+# Random Walks

+A random walk is a path that as no clear direction - is determined by a series of random decisions, each of which is left entirely to chance.
+Random walks have practical applications in nature, physics, bilogy, chemistry and economics.

+## Creating Random Walk Class

+- **Needs three attributes:**
+  - A variable to store the number of points in the walk
+  - Two lists to store x- and y- coordinate values of each point in the walk

+- **Two methods:**
+  -  __init__() method
+  - fill_walk() - calculate the points